carynbear/carynbear.github.io/index.md

 ## Research Interest

 I am interested in interfaces, programming languages, and learning environments for K-12 CS education.
-This includes visual programming languages, online programming editors, and collaborative programming.
+This includes visual programming languages, online programming editors, ML-assisted programming, and collaborative programming.
+I'm also exploring the future of programming and Computer Science education as it evolves due to LLMs, multi-modal ML, and the invention of new computing interfaces.

 ## Publications